 Day 9, 1/5

 We enjoyed a delicious buffet breakfast at the hotel then attempted to find the Christ the Redeemer sculpture.
 It didn't go so well.
 We saved money and took the bus and got so lost!
 It ended up taking us 2 hours to get where we needed to be.
 I had wanted to take the train that circles the mountain to the top where the statue is but it was 3 hours behind so we just took a van up.
 Waited in a super long line then finally got to the top where we climbed a million stairs up to the sculpture.
-It is very impressive and should be since it is one of the 7 wonders of the world!
-Crazy to think they got it up there in pieces by train and assembled in on top of the mountain.
-Of course there were a zillion people there so we didn't stay long but got a few pictures, enjoyed the view from one of the highest points in Rio, then headed back down.

 We took a stroll down Atlantica Avenue (the street that lines Copacobana beach) where we spotted this guy bicycling with his white poodle riding on his back complete with dog sunglasses!
 Oh how I wish we had snapped the picture fast enough!